-Day 13, Wed, 24 Jan.
+Day 13, Wed, 21 Jan.
 Rausu area.
 We'll spend another day in this rich area.
-Depending on the weather and the state of the ice, we will make an early morning boat trip out to the edge of the pack ice for up-close and personal views of the marvellous Steller's Sea-Eagle, the largest of the family and a truly impressive creature-once seen, never forgotten!
+Depending on the weather and the state of the ice, we will make an early morning boat trip out of the harbor for up-close and personal views of the marvellous Steller's Sea-Eagle, the largest of the family and a truly impressive creature-once seen, never forgotten!
 The boat crew are experts in throwing out fish for both Steller's and White-tailed Eagle to snatch from the sea, and there can be dozens of them soaring around waiting, so photo ops are fantastic.
-We'll bird the harbors and bays looking for Whooper Swan, Harlequin Duck, and a variety of alcids before traveling south towards the bleak frozen wetlands of the Notsuke peninsula, where Spectacled Guillemot and Black and Stejneger's scoter are often seen offshore.
-Night at the wonderful hot-spring onsen of Yoroushi, where there is another chance of Blakiston's Fish-Owl (amazing here in the past 3 years!) and some interesting feeder birds such as the white-headed caudatus race of Long-tailed Tit, a dark-eyed race (brandtii) of what is currently Eurasian Jay, a Eurasian Nuthatch race asiatica with white underparts, the very distinctive japonicus taxon of Great-spotted Woodpecker and sometimes Hawfinch, whilst in some years (as in 2017 and 2018) we had a Solitary Snipe feeding in the stream right outside!
+We'll bird the harbors and bays looking for Whooper Swan, Harlequin Duck, and a variety of alcids before traveling south towards the bleak frozen wetlands of the Notsuke peninsula, where Spectacled Guillemot and Long-tailed Duck, Black and Stejneger's Scoter are often seen offshore, and Asian Rosy Finch is a good bet.

+Night at the wonderful hot-spring onsen of Yoroushi, where there is another chance of Blakiston's Fish-Owl (amazing here in past years!) and some interesting feeder birds such as the white-headed caudatus race of Long-tailed Tit, a dark-eyed race (brandtii) of what is currently Eurasian Jay, a Eurasian Nuthatch race asiatica with white underparts, the very distinctive japonicus taxon of Great-spotted Woodpecker and sometimes Hawfinch, whilst in some years (as in 2025) we had a Solitary Snipe feeding in the stream right outside!